saharYaccov/portfolio/DashBoards/Tableau/Channel-Viewership-Analytics/README.md

 ---

 ## 🧠 Overview
-The **KAN 11 TV Analytics Dashboard** provides a dynamic, data-driven perspective on television viewership and audience behavior in Israel.
+The **Israeli TV Analytics Dashboard** provides a dynamic, data-driven perspective on television viewership and audience behavior in Israel.

 Designed for media strategists, content creators, and marketing analysts, this dashboard helps to explore **ratings, daily performance, and demographic breakdowns**.